 The Special Educational Needs Co-Ordinator (SENDCo) at our school is Mrs Jennifer Butterworth.
-The SENDCo is responsible for:
+The SENDCo, is responsible for:

 - daily implementation of the SEND Policy;

 - advising staff on SEND issues;

 - monitoring interventions through the use of Provision Mapping;

 - monitoring records of SEND pupils;

 - organising and chairing annual reviews for children with an EHCP;

 - liaising with parents and external agencies;

 - ordering and updating resources;

-- monitoring the progress of SEND pupils
+- monitoring the progress of SEND pupils.

-- liaising with and supporting class teachers of children with SEND.